Warm Wine Recipe Spices for a Warm Happy Hour

 Warm Wine Recipe Spices | Vanilla Pods

 Vanilla pods are another great source of sweetness to compliment the spice in the wine.
-The important thing is that you don’t use vanilla extract, we want to just infuse flavors here.
-If you use vanilla extract, the vanilla flavor might be too strong and that might not taste as good.
+The important thing is that you don’t use vanilla extract; we just want to infuse flavors here.

+If you use vanilla extract, the vanilla flavor might be too strong, and that might not taste as good.
 Use whole vanilla pods and let simmer in the wine as it cooks.

 Mulled Wine Ingredients | Bay Leaves

 Bay leaves offer a bitter taste that is very muted and all it takes is two bay leaves, whole.
 Most people don’t taste bay leaves as much but they do smell it when it is cooked.

-Bay leaves have an herbal smell that is somewhat floral and has a similar smell as oregano or thyme.
+Bay leaves have an herbal smell that is somewhat floral and has a similar smell to oregano or thyme.
 For the mulled wine, bay leaves add to the bitterness but also add to the aroma of the wine in an amazing way.

 Mulled Wine Ingredients | Orange Peel

 Many people don’t just stick to spices for mulled wine, some people get adventurous with their recipe.
 Orange peel is often used in mulled wine but there are a few things to note before you use it.
-The most important thing to do is to first peel the orange and then remove all of the white pit from the inside portion of the orange peel.

-Some people like to use the orange peel as a bit of a pin cushion for the cloves as well.
 To do that, simply peel the orange, remove the white pit, and then poke the cloves through the outside of the orange peel.
 It’s that easy.

 Mulled Wine Ingredients | Syrup

-The syrup takes time to make and often includes, brown sugar, clementines, cloves, cinnamon, bay leaves, star anise, nutmeg, vanilla extract (here it’s okay), and some allspice.
-All you need to do is mix the ingredients in a pan and heat until it boils, then return to a simmer for 20 minutes.
+The syrup takes time to make and often includes brown sugar, clementines, cloves, cinnamon, bay leaves, star anise, nutmeg, vanilla extract (here it’s okay), and some allspice.

 More Wine